 - Corporate/bankruptcy fraud;

 - Asset forfeiture; or

 - Market manipulation fraud.

 Major cases of white-collar crime include Enron and Bernie Madoff.
 After Madoff’s highly publicized trial, the government began to crack down on white-collar crime, and perpetuating such activities is more difficult than ever.
-It can be tricky, however, to understand just what is good or shrewd business practice, and what is considered illegal.
-Laws are lax in many places, and allow for interpretation.
+It can be tricky, however, to understand just what is a good or shrewd business practice, and what is considered illegal.
+Laws are lax in many places and allow for interpretation.
 What may seem shady, may not actually be illegal.
 If, however, you are in a situation in which you feel that your company is encouraging practices that end up being more detrimental to clients or consumers than good, you could be in a situation that could land you in jail.
-Never engage in activity you feel could be wrong without first speaking with a lawyer.
+Never engage in an activity you feel could be wrong without first speaking with a lawyer.